How do I obtain a copy of my Policy or Declarations Page?

-What happens if I make my payment on a weekend or holiday?
+What happens if I make my payment outside of business hours or on a weekend or holiday?

 Your payment will be processed and posted on the next banking business day.

-What occurs if I obtain a message alerting me my payment was not processed?
+What occurs if I receive a message alerting me my payment was not processed?

 Successful submissions will be confirmed on the screen and via e-mail.
 Problems with payment submission will prompt an immediate alert on the screen and you will be informed that your payment did not process.
 You will be given a reason for the failed submission, i.e., incorrect account information; approval was not obtained from your financial institution, etc. Once you are alerted of the reason for the error, make the necessary correction(s) and resubmit payment.
 If we receive a chargeback from your financial institution, you will be assessed a $30.00 fee.